presscustomizr/hueman/readme.txt

 See headers of files for further details.

 # Changelog
+= 3.3.10 April 28th 2017 =
+* fixed : blog description rendering and blogdescription partial refresh fixes #450
+* fixed : hu_get_search_title printing icons fixes #456
+* fixed : fix IE11 js compatibility fixes #435
+* fixed : Sticky sidebar, disabling on mobile should be consistent with wp_is_mobile()
+* fixed : header title or logo is not anymore wrapped in a h1 tag
+* added : desktop menus search field options.
+Users can now add the search field in top menu or in the header menu.
+Implemented for desktop and mobile devices.
+* added : hu_get_id() utility
+* added : HU_IS_PRO_ADDONS constant
+* added : implemented pro link
+* added : implemented a better sticky menu options.
+Users can now choose between : don't show on scroll, always visible, reveal on scroll up.
+Implemented for desktop and mobile devices.
+* improved : front end javascript framework performances
+* improved : sidebars are not sticky by default
+* improved : style.css comments

 = 3.3.9 April 6th 2017 =
 * fixed : update flexslider to the latest version #427
 * fixed : topbar width when global layout is boxed